Why Lead Without Authority?

 Throughout history, people who are considered some of the greatest leaders were not given authority by any organization, power, committee or group.
 They just made the decision to lead from where they were.

-During the last election cycle as we researched issues and the candidates, we realized how much information was out on the web, which was great.
+During an election cycle as we researched issues and the candidates, we realized how much information was out on the web, which was great.
 We started keeping track of sites that we found helpful on a variety of topics.
 This site is a result of some of the most helpful sites and resources, plus some more.
 We hope it serves you well.
 If you have a resource that you think we should include, let us know.

 Jim and Ginny Rogers